How to Prepare a Trademark Application

 4. The filing fee for all classes listed in the application must be paid upfront; and

 5. Certain statements regarding the trademark, such as translation statement, claim of ownership, color claim, and description of the mark, if applicable, must be included with the application at the time of filing.

 Where most inexperienced applicants run into trouble is the description of goods.
 A false sense of security may be created by the fact that the USPTO Trademark ID Manual provides official pre-set descriptions.
 The Manual, however, does not provide advice on a number of important issues, including whether or not the description accurately reflects how a mark is used or whether or not the description creates other problems, such as triggering a conflict with another mark or suggesting to the examining attorney that the mark is descriptive.
 The TEAS Plus Form does not allow the flexibility of modifying your description to address these issues.

 Selecting an appropriate description may seem intuitive, but it is often counterintuitive for the inexperienced.
 For example, an applicant selling particular goods may naturally look for a description identifying the goods.
 However, if the applicant does not sell its own goods with the mark affixed, such a description may not be appropriate and could result in a specimen rejection late on.
 The proper description may actually be for on-line retail store services featuring the goods being sold.

 Filling out the Trademark Application Form

-At the end of the application you will be required to sign it and then submit it with an online payment.
+At the end of the application, you will be required to sign it and then submit it with online payment.